Thinking of starting your own podcast? Great!

 Buzzsprout has a dedicated free plan for those podcast hosts who are starting out with their first podcast.

-With the free plan from Buzzsprout, you can upload 2 hours of content each month, and the episodes are hosted for 90 days.
+With this plan you can upload 2 hours of content each month, and the episodes are hosted for 90 days.

-Podbean offers podcast hosts a basic free plan.
-It gives you 5 hours of total storage space for audio files and has all the basic podcast stats.
+Podbean offers podcast hosts a basic free podcast hosting plan.
+It gives you 5 hours of total storage space for audio and has all the basic podcast stats.

-Spreaker is a free podcast site that allows you to upload and publish podcast files to share with your audience.
+Spreaker is a free podcast website that allows you to upload and publish podcast files to share with your audience.

-Spreaker has a free plan that offers a wide range of features, making it one of the best podcast hosting platforms with a free plan.
+Spreaker has a free version that offers a wide range of features, making it one of the best hosting platforms with a free plan.

 Vurbl is a user-generated content platform that is free to use.